Skip to Main Content

 Side Effects.
 Patients with heart failure have a higher risk for death with these drugs and should not take them.
 No one should abruptly stop taking calcium channel blockers because sudden withdrawal can dangerously increase the risk of high blood pressure.
 Note: Grapefruit and Seville oranges boost the effects of certain CCBs, sometimes to toxic levels.
 (Regular oranges do not pose any hazard.)

-The two main surgical interventions for coronary artery disease are percutaneous coronary intervention (PCI), also called angioplasty, and coronary artery bypass grafting (CABG).
-They are the standard operations for opening narrowed or blocked arteries.
+PCI and CABG are the standard procedures for dealing with narrowed or blocked arteries.
 PCI and CABG are revascularization procedures, which help restore blood flow (perfusion).

 Angioplasty, also called percutaneous coronary intervention (PCI), involves procedures such as percutaneous transluminal coronary angioplasty (PTCA) that help open the blocked artery.